 c) The SART leader must ensure that staff/offender reporters of abuse are protected from retaliation.

-2. Activation: upon notification from the watch commander and completion of a post-incident review, the warden/designee determines whether to activate the facility SART.
-If received during regular business hours, the warden may review and issue a decision on SART activation.
-If received after regular business hours, the warden reviews the documentation on the next business day and issues a decision on SART activation.
+Upon notification from the watch commander and completion of a post-incident review, the warden/designee determines whether to activate the facility SART.
+If notification is received during regular business hours, the warden may review and issue a decision on SART activation.
+If notification is received after regular business hours, the warden reviews the documentation on the next business day and issues a decision on SART activation.
 If activation is warranted, the warden/designee must notify the facility SART leader.

 a) Following notice of activation, the facility SART leader must promptly take any action deemed necessary for the immediate safety needs of the alleged victim.
 Involuntary (administrative) segregation should only be assigned when another alternative cannot be found and must not exceed 30 days.

 b) The SART leader must convene a SART review meeting as soon as reasonably possible, taking into account facility safety and security, the immediate needs of the victim, the investigation status, and the facility’s resources/limitations.

 c) The SART must develop a coordinated response among behavioral health, health services, case management, victim services, OSI, security, and various institution staff as needed to develop a comprehensive, victim-centered management plan for both the alleged victim and the alleged perpetrator.

 d) The SART team reviews the Sexual Abuse Response Team Guide (attached) to evaluate the services offered to the alleged victim.

 e) The SART case manager is responsible for notifying the risk assessment/community notification unit (RA/CN) policy compliance supervisor of the sexual abuse incident when: